Sequence 5: 19th-Century British & American Lit.

 office

-choose a 30-min. block of time which works for everyone, and email me with your selection.
-Office visit scores reflect:
+choose a 60-min. block of time here which works for everyone, and email me with your selection.
+Office visit scores reflect

-- whether you have the correct edition of your path 2 book with you (see list above)
+- whether you bring the correct edition of your path 2 book with you (see list above)

-- the frequency with which a student backs up claims with specific textual evidence (i.e. point to relevant passages & page numbers)
+- the frequency with which one backs up claims with specific textual evidence (i.e. point to relevant passages & page numbers)

 - timeliness of arrival